Top 10 affordable car insurance companies for teen drivers

 Unique Features for Teen Drivers

-- SmartRide Program: Usage-based insurance that monitors driving habits and can lead to significant discounts
+- SmartRide program: This program can monitor drivers, behavior and driving habits and can lead to discounts.

-Pros: Extensive discount opportunities Highly customizable coverage options Strong financial stability (A+ rating from AM Best) Very low complaint ratio with NAIC
+Pros: Numerous chances of discount Option for highly customized coverage Strong financial stability (A++ rating from AM Best) Very low complaint ratio with NAIC

 Customize Your Coverage